-- Hayfin Emerald CLO XI is a European cash flow CLO securitization of a revolving pool, comprising euro-denominated senior secured loans and bonds issued mainly by speculative-grade borrowers.
-Hayfin Emerald Management LLP manages the transaction as lead manager and Capital Four Management Fondsmæglerselskab A/S as co-collateral manager.
+- Capital Four CLO V DAC is a European cash flow CLO securitization of a revolving pool, comprising euro-denominated senior secured loans and bonds issued mainly by speculative-grade borrowers.
+Capital Four CLO Management K/S manages the transaction as lead manager and Capital Four Management Fondsmæglerselskab A/S as co-collateral manager.

 - The ratings reflect our view of the transaction's diversified collateral pool, credit enhancement, and legal structure, among other factors.

-LONDON (S&P Global Ratings) Jan.
-25, 2023--S&P Global Ratings today assigned its credit ratings to Hayfin Emerald CLO XI DAC's class A, B-1, B-2, C, D, E, and F notes.
-At closing, the issuer also issued unrated subordinated notes (see list above).
+LONDON (S&P Global Ratings) March 8, 2023--S&P Global Ratings today assigned its credit ratings to Capital Four CLO V DAC's class A, B-1, B-2, C, D, E, and F notes.
+At closing, the issuer also issued unrated subordinated notes (see list).

-Under the transaction documents, the rated notes pay quarterly interest unless there is a frequency switch event.
+Under the transaction documents, the rated notes pay quarterly interest unless a frequency switch event occurs.
 Following this, the notes will switch to semiannual payment.

 The ratings assigned to the notes reflect our assessment of:

-- The diversified collateral pool, which primarily comprises broadly syndicated speculative-grade senior secured term loans and bonds that are governed by collateral quality tests.
+- The diversified collateral pool, which consists primarily of broadly syndicated speculative-grade senior secured term loans and bonds that are governed by collateral quality tests.